peterjobes/peterjobes.github.io/index.md

-Jesus follower, runner, occasional writer.
+Christian, runner, occasional writer.

 Interaction designer working on data things in the public sector (views my own).

 ### Writing about running